 Temporary Changes to Out of Work List procedures

 If you are furloughing for a Contractor, you will NOT be allowed to sign the Books.
 However, you can collect unemployment during the COVID-19 crisis only.

-If you choose to take a Reduction in Force from your Contractor (this means you will not return to said Contractor after the Stay at Home Order is lifted), you can email Marisa at firstname.lastname@example.org or call Mike Leda’s cell phone at 574-485-7623.
-You will be required to send a copy of your termination slip.
-We will then sign you to the Books.
-Do not come to the Union Hall to sign the Books in person.
+If you choose to take a Reduction in Force from your Contractor (this means you will not return to said Contractor after the Stay at Home Order is lifted), you can now come in person and sign the Books.
+You will be required to follow CDC guidelines to enter the Hall.

 We will continue to monitor the Covid-19 situation and provide updates via our website and e-mail and provide all the information that we can to you.